 Otakar Kraus Music Trust

-Whilst at the school, their isolation is reduced as they interact and make friends; they gain communication skills, and become more confident; Improved listening skills and focus help their learning at school and performing makes them feel happier, proud of their achievements and part of the community.
+Whilst at the music therapy school, children interact and make friends, reducing isolation.
+They gain communication skills and become more confident.
+Improved listening skills and focus help their learning at school.
+And performing makes them feel happier, proud of their achievements and part of the community.
 Some children have passed Royal School of Music exams, and some have performed on national radio.

 The children say: